Writing for The AP

 Tell Us About Yourself

-Don't forget to include a two- or three-sentence “bio-note” that includes your current collecting interests.
+Don't forget to include a two- or three-sentence “bio-note” (third person) that includes your current collecting interests and any philatelic credentials you may wish to share.
 This will be published with your article.

 Cite Your Sources